waterfox-dev/Pok-tweet/README.md

     "access_token_secret": "XXX"
 }
 ```
-Python version before 3.4 are deprecated for this project.
+Python versions before 3.4 are deprecated for this project.